SEPTA Route 29

-SEPTA Route 29 is a former streetcar and trackless trolley line and current bus route, operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in South Philadelphia, Pennsylvania, United States.
+Route 29 is a former streetcar and trackless trolley line and current bus route, operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in South Philadelphia, Pennsylvania, United States.
 The line runs between the Gray's Ferry neighborhood and the vicinity of Pier 70 along the Delaware River.

-Route 29 was a streetcar line from its inception in 1913 until 1947, and a trolley bus line until 2003.
+Route 29 was a streetcar line from its inception in 1913 until 1947, and a trolley bus line until 2003, and was formerly part of the Philadelphia trolley bus system.

 Route description

 Unlike the nearby SEPTA Route 79, Route 29 runs primarily along one-way streets.
 Eastbound buses run primarily along Morris Street, while westbound buses run primarily along Tasker Street.
 The west end of the Tasker Street segment turns north at 33rd Street, then east at Dickinson Street, then south at 32nd Street before heading east to Morris Street.
 Recent redevelopment of the Gray's Ferry area has disrupted this pattern.

 At 25th Street, a viaduct above the two streets is for a former Pennsylvania Railroad rail spur designed to serve neighborhood industries.
 Major intersections along this line include 22nd Street, and Broad Street and connect to Tasker-Morris Station on the Broad Street Line.
-The next major crossings are at 12th and 11th Streets which carry the southbound and northbound segments of SEPTA Route 23.
-Route 23 was also a former streetcar line that was replaced with a bus route in 1992.
+The next major crossings are at 12th and 11th Streets which carry the southbound and northbound segments of SEPTA Route 45.
+Route 45 was originally the southern segment of Route 23 until the line was split in half in 2015.
 Passyunk Avenue runs southwest to northeast in between these two intersections.

 Connections at Pier 70 include 7, 25, 64, and 79.

 All buses are ADA-compliant, and contain bicycle racks.

 History

-Route 29 streetcar service started November 16, 1913, replacing Route 7 crosstown streetcar service on Tasker and Morris Streets.
-Trackless trolleys replaced streetcars on August 9, 1947.
+Route 29 streetcar service started on November 16, 1913, replacing Route 7 crosstown streetcar service on Tasker and Morris Streets.
+Streetcar service ended on August 9, 1947, and the route was temporarily converted to buses on August 10 in preparation for its conversion to trackless trolley service, which began operation on December 14, 1947.
+The route was operated by the Philadelphia Transportation Company from 1940 to 1968.